murtaza52/lein-mangoes/README.md

 1. Add the following key to project.clj to convert from hiccup to html - `:mangoes [[:hiccup->html "hiccup-templates" "templates"]]`

-2. Create the folders `hiccup-templates` `templates` in your project.
+2. Create the folders `hiccup-templates` and `templates` in your project.

 3. cd into the `hiccup-templates` folder.